-The Zero Carbon climate plan shows the stepping stones for HKScan to achieve carbon neutrality as one of the major food companies in the Baltic Sea region.
+The Zero Carbon climate plan shows the stepping stones for HKScan to achieve carbon neutrality as one of the major food companies in the Northern Europe.
 The identification of emission sources initially directs measures to activities with the greatest climate impact.

 HKScan’s CEO Tero Hemmilä: “We have set ambitious targets and together with our contract farmers and other partners, we move towards them humbly but determinedly.
 It’s important for us to work long-term and create permanent, more climate-friendly operating models.
 At the same time, we understand that we are only at the beginning of our journey”.